|Nutritional Guidelines (per serving)|

 Want to give a classic grilled cheese a Tex-Mex twist?
-This recipe pairs spicy jalapeños and Colby Jack cheese with cream cheese and scallion to turn up the heat and take your grilled cheese up a notch.
+This recipe pairs spicy jalapeños and Colby Jack cheese with cream cheese and scallions to turn up the heat and take the gooey sandwich up a notch.

-- 2 large jalapeño peppers (large, or a handful of jarred pickled jalapeños)
+- 2 large jalapeño peppers or a handful of jarred pickled jalapeños

 - 1 scallion (chopped)